-UMAS works to increase the cultural, social, political, and economic well being of the Chicano people.
-Founded in 1968, the club's goals include: encouraging respect, dignity, justice, and equality for the Chicano people; furthering the educational development of local youth; advancing the empowerment and rights of all people; presenting Chicano culture to the campus and to the community; and encouraging Chicano graduates of institutions of higher learning to return to their communities to help better their people.
-UMAS is dedicated to recruiting and retaining Chicano/Mexican/Mexican American students at CU and providing community services such as tutoring, CU tours, middle school and high school panels, and community events within disenfranchised communities.
+UMAS works to increase the cultural, social, political, and economic well being of the Chicanx people.
+Founded in 1968, the club's goals include: encouraging respect, dignity, justice, and equality for the Chicanx people; furthering the educational development of local youth; advancing the empowerment and rights of all people; presenting Chicanx culture to the campus and to the community; and encouraging Chicanx graduates of institutions of higher learning to return to their communities to help better their people.
+UMAS is dedicated to recruiting and retaining Chicanx/Mexican/Mexican American students at CU and providing community services such as tutoring, CU tours, middle school and high school panels, and community events within disenfranchised communities.

 Cultural and International